-Program: Project Name: Equipment Program Network Refresh for City Facil 3) lities (Phase 3 of Sub-program: Submission ID: Information Technology 6672
+Program: Project Name: Equipment Program Network Refresh for City Facilities (Phase 3 of 3) Sub-program: Submission ID: Information Technology 6672

 Location: All City Buildings and Facilities

 Cost: \$391,100 OBI: \$13,326

 Funding Sources: Hardware Upgrade: \$391,100

-Scope: The network refresh project will replace the legacy / end of life system with a new, reliable wired and wireless infrastructure based on the selection of a new City network vendor standard, Cisco Systems.
-This will enable the City to provide employees and the public with dependable access to network services, including public access to the Internet.
+Scope: The network refresh project will replace the legacy / end of life system with a new, reliable vand wireless infrastructure based on the selection of a new City network vendor standard, C Systems.
+This will enable the City to provide employees and the public with dependable ac network services, including public access to the Internet.

-Program: Equipment Program Sub-program: Information Technology Project Name: PeopleSoft Financial 9.2 Upgrade Submission ID: 7171 Location: City Hall Cost: \$477,745 OBI: \$ - Funding Sources: Software: \$477,745 Scope: 1.
-To upgrade to the news application version and software tools version - PeopleSoft Financials was upgraded in 2018 to PeopleSoft Update Manager (PUM) 24 PeopleTools 8.55.
+Program: Equipment Program Sub-program: Information Technology Project Name: PeopleSoft Financial 9.2 Upgrade Submission ID: 7171 Location: City Hall Cost: \$477,745 OBI: \$ - Funding Sources: Software: \$477,745 Scope: To upgrade to the news application version and software tools version - PeopleSoft Financials was upgraded in 2018 to PeopleSoft Update Manager (PUM) 24 PeopleTools 8.55.
 PeopleTools 8.55 is no longer supported by Oracle since June 9, 2019.
 In addition, the application would be 4 years behind on in 2022.
 Without the newest version, new technologies, bug fixes and feature enhancements cannot be utilized.
-2. To convert customizations to configuration - 150+ customizations and City enhancements have been applied to PeopleSoft Financials since its implementation.
+To convert customizations to configuration - 150+ customizations and City enhancements have been applied to PeopleSoft Financials since its implementation.
 Significant amount of time and effort is required to re-apply these customizations and enhancements during upgrades.
 With PeopleTools 8.56 onwards, Configuration Framework is available to turn customizations into configuration that can reduce implementation effort.
 Approximately 20% of the City's customizations that can be eliminated.
 4. To move archived data - the Archived Financial data (FHST) is stored in separate database instance.
 This archive data needs to be moved to the PeopleSoft scheme to avoid cross database access.
-5. To uptake Fluid pages on desupported Classic Pages - A number of Classic pages have been desupported by Oracle.
-No support or new features would be available for those pages.
-The City has to take on these new Fluid pages.
+To uptake Fluid pages on desupported Classic desupported by Oracle.
+No support or new feature has to take on these new Fluid pages.

-Program: Sub-program : Information Technology

-Project Name: Submission ID: 7251

-Location: City Wide

-Cost: \$100,000 OBI: \$9,600

-Funding Sources: Public Works Equipment: \$100,000

-Scope: In January 2020, Richmond Ci real-time location of snow plow opportunity for Fleet services t specifically, Ensure citizens are communication using a variety readily available to Richmond and their frequency. vs on the Richmond o achieve strategy e well-informed with of methods and to d mobile app.
-This a #8.2 in Council's S h timely, accurate a ols.
-Making snow a solution will provide an strategic Plan 2018-2022, and easily accessible and ice response information

-The purchase of an ESRI Geo
+Program: Equipment Program n : Information Technology Project Name: Snow and Ice Response Tra cking Submission I D: 7251 Location: City Wide Cost: \$100,000 OBI: \$9,600 Funding Sources: Public Works Equipment: \$100,000 Scope: In January 2020, Richmond C real-time location of snow plow opportunity for Fleet services a specifically, Ensure citizens ar communication using a variety readily available to Richmond and their frequency. vs on the Richmono to achieve strategy e well-informed wit of methods and to d mobile app.
+This s #8.2 in Council's S h timely, accurate a ools.
+Making snow a solution will provide an trategic Plan 2018-2022, and easily accessible and ice response information The purchase of an ESRI Geo Events server and consulting services to identify development,